 If you have difficulty attending inspections

 - Do your research on the area.
-Thoroughly inspect all photos you can find of the property online, look closely at Google photos of the street, neighbourhood and backyard to make absolutely sure the property will suit you.
+Thoroughly inspect all photos you can find of the property online, look closely at Google Street View, neighbourhood and backyard to make sure the property will suit you.

 - Ask a friend, colleague or family member to inspect the property on your behalf.

 - Consider booking accommodation for a night before the inspections in the city you’re moving to.
 You can arrange the inspections for the day you arrive, decide on the one you like and send in your application.